TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

 without being distracted from the usual workflow.

-Therefore, the web server simulates a dummy exception page with the familiar "Edit me on GitHub" button when it cannot find the requested exception page.
+Therefore, the web server simulates a dummy exception page with the familiar "Edit on GitHub" button when it cannot find the requested exception page.
 When the user clicks the button to add their experience with this exception, the web server creates the new exception page on-the-fly before redirecting the user to the usual GitHub edit form.